-You can configure the serial interface on your WAN interface card manually, by entering Cisco IOS commands on the command line.
+You can configure the serial interfaces on your A/S serial network module manually, by entering Cisco IOS commands on the command line.
 This method, called configuration mode, provides the greatest power and flexibility.

 Before you begin, disconnect all WAN cables from the router to keep it from trying to run the AutoInstall process.
-The router tries to run AutoInstall whenever you power it ON if there is a WAN connection on both ends and the router does not have a valid configuration file stored in nonvolative random-access memory NVRAM (for instance, when you add a new interface).
+The router tries to run AutoInstall whenever you power it ON if there is a WAN connection on both ends and the router does not have a valid configuration file stored in nonvolatile random-access memory (NVRAM) (for instance, when you add a new interface).
 It can take several minutes for the router to determine that AutoInstall is not connected to a remote Transmission Control Protocol/Internet Protocol (TCP/IP) host.